syncfusion-content/flutter-docs/Flutter/range-selector/customization.md

 ### Track corner radius

 You can change the corner of the track to be round in the range slider using the `trackCornerRadius` property.
+The default value of the `trackCornerRadius` property is `1.0`.

 N> You must import the `theme.dart' library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSelectorTheme`](https://help.syncfusion.com/flutter/range-selector/customization).